Creativity In The Classroom

 When we think of creativity, we think of artists, musicians, or authors.
 But believe it or not, creativity is a very useful instrument in the classroom.
 It’s quite possible to be a very average TEFL teacher, but there is really no excuse to be one.
 Once you’ve got a handle on the basics of teaching English as a Foreign Language, it’s time to up your game and get creative in the classroom – and not just on a Friday afternoon!

-The benefits of a creative classroom
+The benefits of creativity in the classroom

 But before we get into the how, let’s look at why we should be utilising creativity in the EFL classroom.

 First of all – and possibly most importantly – nobody likes a boring classroom, not the teachers nor the students.
 Sticking to the coursebook day in and day out is one way of ensuring the boredom levels in our classroom go through the roof.
 Creativity is one way to make our lessons are enjoyable.
 And if your students enjoy your lessons, they are more likely to be engaged in the materials and interact in the activities – and learn.

 In fact, lessons where our students forget they are in the classroom, are often our most successful lessons, and we can do this by incorporating activities like storytelling or music, or games.
 In this way, our students are focussing on the activity for enjoyment more than as a way to learn the language, but they are still learning.